Michigan Department of Education · English Language Arts · K–12

 • Shades of meaning

-2-5 Reading + Language Usage Vocabulary Acq. & Use · Conventions 171–200 Split: vocab on Reading; conventions on Language Usage.
+2-5 Reading + Language Usage Vocabulary Acq. & Use · Conventions 171–200

 Grade 3

-StrandKey StandardsSkillsNWEA TestNWEA AreaRITNotes
+StrandKey StandardsSkillsNWEA TestNWEA AreaRIT

 RL